eugenio-valdano/starter-hugo-academic/content/authors/ascione/_index.md

     url: https://www.inserm.fr/en/home/

 # Short bio (displayed in user profile at end of posts)
-bio: "He got his Bachelor’s degree in Physics from Università degli Studi di Salerno, Italy.
-He then joined the Politecnico di Torino for the Master’s degree in Physics of Complex Systems in September 2020.
-Through the lectures held between Italy and France, he was introduced to network theory, statistical physics and mathematical modeling, for which he developed great interest and passion.
-In February 2022, he started an internship at the Sony CSL in Data Science applied to songs commercial success under the supervision of professor Vittorio Loreto.
-He's set to complete his Master’s degree in October 2022."
+bio: "Claudio got his BSc in Physics from Università degli Studi di Salerno, Italy.
+He then joined the Politecnico di Torino for the Master's degree in Physics of Complex Systems and graduated in October 2022.
+Since then, he has been enrolled in the PhD program in Epidemiology and Public health of Sorbonne Université."

 # Interests to show in About widget
 #interests: